Mark Hughes: Manchester City

-On 2 June 2008, Manchester City sacked manager Sven-Göran Eriksson.
-Interest was also reported from Chelsea, however, who had recently sacked their manager, Avram Grant.
+On 2 June 2008, Manchester City dismissed manager Sven-Göran Eriksson.
+Interest was also reported from Chelsea, however, who had recently dismissed their manager, Avram Grant.
 Blackburn confirmed on 2 June that they had agreed to allow Hughes to talk to City.
 The following day, Blackburn agreed to a then-world record compensation package for Hughes to take over as manager of Manchester City, and he was appointed as head coach on 4 June 2008 on a three-year contract.

 Following the appointment, Manchester City's executive chairman Garry Cook stated, "The Club intends to invest in new players as well as securing the long term services of key members of the current first team squad.
 Mark has already identified some of the players and backroom staff that he wants to see here at City, and we will begin the process of recruiting them immediately."
 The players who did arrive were Jô, Tal Ben Haim, Vincent Kompany, Shaun Wright-Phillips (returning from Chelsea) and Pablo Zabaleta.
 Hughes's first match in charge resulted in a 4–2 loss to Aston Villa at Villa Park but was followed up with 3–0 wins against West Ham and Sunderland.

 On 1 September 2008, Manchester City were taken over by the Abu Dhabi United investment group, who made large amounts of transfer funds available to Hughes, allowing City to break the British transfer record and sign Robinho from Real Madrid for £32.5 million.
 Hughes was very active in the January 2009 transfer window, signing Wayne Bridge from Chelsea, Craig Bellamy from West Ham and Shay Given from Newcastle, as well as Nigel de Jong from Hamburger SV.
 City finished tenth in Hughes's first season with the club, as well as reaching the quarter-finals of the UEFA Cup.
 City's home form was among the best in the League, but their away form was among the worst.